Seaford, Delaware: Radio

-WGBG 92.7 FM broadcasts from just outside the city limits.
+WGMD The Talk of Delmarva 92.7 FM/98.5 broadcasts from just outside the city limits.

 Television

 WDPB-TV 64 is the only television station originating from Seaford.
-It is a subsidiary of WHYY-TV in Philadelphia and an affiliate of PBS.
+It is a full-time rebroadcaster of WHYY-TV in Philadelphia and a member station of PBS.

 Newspapers

 The Seaford Star is a weekly newspaper.
+Morning Star Publications has been in business for approximately 27 years.